 Minimum 2:1 degree in a numerate discipline OR

 2:1 degree including A-Level Maths grade A/B or equivalent qualifications

 Stage 2: Invitation to complete online assessment and a video interview – in partnership with the Bright Network, we have created an academy module on ‘How to Ace your Video Interview’.
 Click here to sign up and watch it!

-Stage 3: Virtual Assessment centre – this is an opportunity for you to meet with members of the team and for the team to understand your strengths, preferences, and motivations.
-The assessment will take place virtually, and there will be plenty of opportunity for you to ask questions.
+Stage 3: Virtual Assessment centre – this is an opportunity for you to meet with members of the team and for the team to understand your strengths, preferences and motivations.
+The assessment will take place virtually, and there will be plenty of opportunities for you to ask questions.